+Today’s video and post is on the fundamentals of domain name value and pricing.
 This is one of the toughest aspects in the industry, because one letter and the value of the domain name can be worth thousands more in value.
-Not to mention that if it was easy you’d be making money, I’d be making money, lots of money, right?

 Ok, let’s get into the details.